Timmy-Edibo/FastAPI_Class-Management-System/README.md

 11. User can add profile picture and edit their profile through edit profile.
 12. User can also change their password if necessary.

-## Screenshots

-Class Manager uses the multi-user concept of Django where student and teacher are different types of user and have different functionalities.
-Also adding features like notice, messages, Assignment, adding students to the class etc. requires a lot of Django concepts.
 Projects like Class Manager is a great choice to practice your FastAPI skills and test yourself.